 Preview: Marketplace Risk Management Conference in San Francisco

-Rachel Allen is Arity’s Group Product Manager for Shared Mobility Solutions.
+Rachel Allen is Arity’s Group Product Manager for Sharing Economy Solutions.
 With Marketplace Risk Management Conference coming up next week, we took a few minutes to get her thoughts about what sets this conference apart from others, what to expect, and why she attends every year.

 Q: Tell us about the first time you attended Marketplace Risk.
 What attracted you and what left an impression?